-1 The great king Artaxerxes, from India to Aethiopia, to the dukes and Princes of an hundred twenty seven Provinces, which obey our commandment, sendeth greeting.
+1 The great king Artaxerxes, from India to Æthiopia, to the dukes and Princes of an hundred twenty seven Provinces, which obey our commandment, sendeth greeting.

-1 The great king Artaxerxes, from India to Aethiopia, to the dukes and Princes of an hundred twenty seven Provinces, which obey our commandment, sendeth greeting.
+1 The ¹great king Artaxerxes, from India to Ethiopia, to the governors and princes of a hundred and twenty-seven provinces, which obey our command, sendeth greeting.

 2 Many have abused unto pride the goodness of Princes, and the honour, that hath been bestowed upon them: